 We exist to equip, encourage and inspire medico-legal practitioners in their day to day practice.
 Our aim is to facilitate learning and better communication across the medical and legal professions.

 We do this by providing high quality, innovative training and events, and encouraging networking between lawyers and doctors at our annual conferences and special events.
 Inspire MediLaw are proud to have an experienced team of medical experts and clinical negligence lawyers devising, refining and delivering our training programmes.

-Find out more about our work below, and read our Directors' profiles here.
+Find out more about our work below, and read the profiles of those involved.

 Managing DirectorView Profile